William Ellison-Macartney: Government postings

-Ellison-Macartney was appointed Deputy-Master of the Royal Mint from 1903 to 1913, and High Sheriff of Antrim in 1908.
+Ellison-Macartney was appointed Deputy-Master of the Royal Mint in January 1903, serving to 1913, and was High Sheriff of Antrim in 1908.

 Governor of Tasmania

-In December 1912, Ellison-Macartney was knighted as a Knight Commander of the Order of St Michael and St George, and appointed Governor of the Australian state of Tasmania.
+In December 1912, Ellison-Macartney was knighted as a Knight Commander of the Order of St Michael and St George (KCMG), and appointed Governor of the Australian state of Tasmania.
 There was considerable concern over his appointment from Irish nationalists, who felt that Ellison-Macartney's Unionist political background may cause offence to Tasmanians who supported Irish Home Rule.

 In 1914, Ellison-Macartney presided over a constitutional dispute in the Tasmanian House of Assembly.
 With the Labor and Liberal parties close to deadlock in the parliament, he granted an early election to the Liberal Premier of Tasmania, Albert Solomon.
 The Liberals gained an extra seat needed to retain power, but lost one in a subsequent by-election.
 Ellison-Macartney declined Solomon's request for another dissolution of parliament, and he called upon Labor's John Earle to form government, on the condition that an election be called.
 With Earle and his ministry sworn in, neither side desired to hold an election so parliament remained in session, with Ellison-Macartney's recommendations over-ridden by the Secretary of State for the Colonies.